Nailing the right running pace is no easy feat, even for the best runners – which is where Garmin's PacePro comes in.

 While supported Garmin watches do enable you to create routes on the watch, Garmin points out that those routes created on the watch will not work with PacePro.

-Along with the course profile, you also have the ability to choose how hard you want to run on the hilly parts of a course/route, and whether you want to bag positive or negative splits as well.
-Again, this is selected in the Garmin Connect app prior to your run.
+Along with the course profile, you also can choose how hard you want to run on the hilly parts of a course/route, and whether you want to bag positive or negative splits as well.
+Again, this is selected in the Garmin Connect app before your run.

 Right now, PacePro is available on all of the Fenix 6 series watches and we've noticed that there appears to be support for the Garmin Marq Athlete as well.
-The things that these watches have in common is support for mapping, which is a crucial component for this feature.
+It's also rolled out to the supercharged Forerunner 945 but also the more entry-level Forerunner 245 as well.

 Wareable verdict: Garmin Fenix 6X review